Tools to Empower Children to Explore Their World with Safety & Confidence

 If a child asks if another child was kidnapped or stolen, you can say, “Someone took this child, and we don’t know why.
 The police are figuring out what happened.”

 It can be traumatic for children to dwell on horrifying details.
 If a child brings up graphic details in front of other children, interrupt the child and say, “Lots of people are talking about what happened, and the police are working hard to figure things out.
 What I want you to know is that this is a very safe place most of the time and that you are very strong and can keep yourself safe most of the time.”
-If you are talking one-on-one with a child, and she (or he) needs to tell you what she heard to help her cope with what she has heard, listen to her supportively, and say, “Yes, those of very scary things you heard.
+If you are talking one-on-one with a child, and she (or he) needs to tell you what she heard to help her cope with what she has heard, listen to her supportively, and say, “Yes, those are very scary things you heard.
 It is very sad.
 I am very sad too.”
 Then bring the focus of the conversation back to the things you can do to stay safe most of the time.
 Do not add new information yourself as this just gives children more upsetting images.

 4. Give Children Positive Ways to Deal with Feeling Sad and Scared

 As much as we adults want to protect children from being upset, learning how to deal with fear and grief in positive ways is a skill that can serve them throughout their lives.
 Children need to have outlets for their own feelings without being burdened by the intense feelings of their adults and without discussing upsetting details.